Benefit and support with rent payments

-You can find out more about UC and what benefit you are entitled to on the gov.uk website.
+Find out more about UC and what benefit you may be entitled to on the UK government website.

 If you don't pay your rent you could lose your home, so it is important that ask for advice now.
 We have dedicated teams and services that can help you.

 If you need help with budgeting or dealing with debts, we fund a programme called Pound Advice.
 This programme is delivered on our behalf by We Are Digital, and is exclusively for L&Q residents.

 To find out more, please contact Pound Advice by calling 020 3475 2221 or by email at email@example.com.

 If you're an L&Q resident and would like help with finding work, please contact us by email at firstname.lastname@example.org.